j-berg-au/BOUNDLESS/content/Character Creation/Vanguards/Vanguard Talents.md

 *Prerequisite: [[Vanguard Talents#Dancing Weapon|Dancing Weapon]]*
 You may use **Moves** as if you were in your Dancing Weapon's space.
 ##### Read the Battle
 You have a knack for learning the attack patterns of your foes.
-Each time you are hit by an attack from an enemy, your **EVASION** increases by 1.
+Once per round when you are hit by an attack from an enemy, your **EVASION** increases by 1.
 At the end of the combat, your **EVASION** returns to its usual value.
 ##### Sanguine Thirst
 *Prerequisite: [[Generic Talents#Curse of Vampirism|Curse of Vampirism]]* When you hit with your *Basic Attack*, excluding when part of a **Move**, you regain HP equal to your Tier.
 The target must have blood for this effect to trigger.